VermaAman-tech/Dive-into-Digital-image-Processing/assignment3/readme.md

 t2      = 0.14

-For input_1 As it is has lot of minute details but keeping the sigma too low can make it clumsy so I choose a slight big sigma to make the building's line more clear and the unwanted details should be removed. sigma   = 0.75 t1      = 0.04 t2      = 0.16
+For input_1 As it is has lot of minute details but keeping the sigma too low can make it clumsy so I choose an appropriate but low. sigma   = 0.50 t1      = 0.04 t2      = 0.16